 Born January 5, 1971, in Ford Madison Iowa, and lived in Boston and Holland before his family moved to Carmichael.
 He attended Del Campo High School and was a member of the ROTC program.
 In 1995 Brian joined the marines and was discharged in 2002 at which time he became a firefighter for the California Department of Forestry and fire protection.
 He was a member of the Emerald Society, a traditional Irish honor guard organization for firefighters.
 Brian re-enlisted in the Marine reserves in June 2004.
 His fellow soldiers called him “ratchet Jaw,” because of his love of discussion and debate.
 Brian never met a stranger.

 Sgt.
 Dunlap was killed on September 24, 2005, when a roadside bomb exploded while he was on patrol north of Baghdad.
+Forever remembered by his family, friends, and this community.

 Sergeant Larry Howard Morford